baz1/NetNeurons/README.md

 This library being very lightweight, the source files should be directly included in any project that uses them.
 The Makefile only exists to generate the documentation.

+## ESN - Echo State Network

+### Presentation

+Echo State Networks are a type of recurrent neural network.
+This library enables a basic usage of this type of networks.

 ## MLP - MultiLayered Perceptron

 ### Presentation